andvarienterprises/www.strategichopes.co/content/faq.md

 ### Do I need to be in Ireland?

 Not at all!
-Most of my coaching engagements are managed completely remotely, and I have extensive experience working with odd timezones.
+Most of my coaching engagements are managed completely remotely, and I have extensive experience working with odd time zones.
 If we're setting up sessions, I use [Calendly](https://www.calendly.com/) to manage those, and you can find a time that suits you.

 If you do happen to be in Dublin, I am happy to meet in person, either at your office or elsewhere.
 Somewhere with secure parking for a motorbike and good coffee is a bonus :-)